 - Monetize a YouTube channel with Whop, without waiting for the YouTube Partner Program

-If you know the difference between META and ALT tags and can find your way around keyword research and analytics dashboards, why not turn that into a side business?
+Can you tell your META tags from your ALT tags and know your way around keyword research tools and analytics dashboards?
+Then you can turn that knowledge into a side business.

 - SEO for affiliate marketing: A beginner's guide